phytec/doc-bsp-yocto/source/security/scarthgap-sec.rst

 Introduction
 ============

-PHYTEC's Yocto distribution Securiphy (former Ampliphy-secure) supports different security mechanism.
+PHYTEC's Yocto distribution securiPHY (former Ampliphy-secure) supports different security mechanism.
 The security features have impact on the bootloader, the Linux kernel, Device Tree, and root filesystem.
 This manual describes how security features are used and implemented on various PHYTEC